 This three-term certificate program provides the successful graduate with knowledge and skills in basic fire science, fire suppression, principles and practices, emergency medical responder, fire prevention/public education, and specialty modules such as confined space and environmental hazards.
-Skills practice and testing in simulated and controlled live fire training scenarios will be conducted in accordance with current standards indicated in NFPA 1001 Firefighter 1 & 2, NFPA 472 awareness & operations and NFPA 1006 core rescue.
+Skills practice and testing in simulated and controlled live fire training scenarios will be conducted in accordance with current standards indicated in NFPA 1001 Firefighter 1 & 2, NFPA 472 awareness and operations and NFPA 1006 core rescue.

 Curriculum is based on the NFPA standards and includes additional components specifically oriented to gaining employment in fire service.